turi-code/userguide/recommender/choosing-a-model.md

 # Choosing a Model

 In this section, we give some intuition for which modeling choices you may make depending on your data and your task.
-Each recommender model in Graphlab Create has certain strengths that fit well with certain types of data and different objectives.
+Each recommender model in GraphLab Create has certain strengths that fit well with certain types of data and different objectives.

-The easiest way to choose a model is to let Graphlab Create choose your model for you.
+The easiest way to choose a model is to let GraphLab Create choose your model for you.
 This is done by simply using the default recommender.create function, which chooses the model based on the data provided to it.
 As an example, the following code creates a basic item similarity model and then generates recommendations for each user in the dataset:

 ```python
 m = graphlab.recommender.create(data, user_id='user', item_id='movie')